bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 OpenShift uses a wildcard certificate for the majority of cluster communications security.
 This should be sufficient for dev and test workloads, but for production workloads, each team is required to obtain a dedicated TLS certificate from the Access & Directory Management Services (ADMS) team.

 ***Note:*** by default, the wildcard will be used to protect project workloads.
-The Platform Services team worked through the wildcard issuance requriements for use on the OpenShift clusters.
+The Platform Services team worked through the wildcard issuance requirements for use on the OpenShift clusters.
 Obtaining a dedicated TLS cert is currently a manual process.
 Details on these processes can be found here: https://ssbc-client.gov.bc.ca/services/SSLCert/documents.htm

 **Pre-requisites:**